Brigalow Belt: Fauna

 The region is home to the unadorned rock-wallaby and the black-striped wallaby, which lives in the areas of vine thicket along with a wingless dung beetle (Onthophagus apterus).
 Two endangered mammals are found in the Brigalow Belt; the bridled nail-tail wallaby in Taunton and Idalia National Parks, and the burrowing northern hairy-nosed wombat in the grassland and eucalyptus of Epping Forest National Park.
 There are also populations of dunnart, wallaby, bat and koala.
 Birds found here include black-throated finch and russet-tailed thrush, while endemic reptiles include the Fitzroy River turtle.

+A variety of spiders and insects are found there, including Euoplos dignitas, an armoured trapdoor spider discovered in 2023.

 Already extinct fauna include the white-footed rabbit-rat and the Darling Downs hopping mouse.

 Threats and preservation

+Together with the Mulga Lands, the Brigalow Belt are where most of Queensland's land clearing is occurring.
 Much of the brigalow woodland has been cleared or radically reduced to the extent that some wildlife, failing to thrive in the altered environment, has become extinct here with a number of the remaining communities threatened or endangered.
 The clearance of brigalow and poplar box is ongoing as there are a number of nature reserves of which do protect the various types of habitat found in the Belt including brigalow and eucalyptus woodland, grassland, vine thicket, high peaks, sandstone gorges and wetlands however these tend to be located on the sandstone uplands rather than the fertile lowlands, where the brigalow woodlands are still vulnerable to clearance and are often limited to small areas of parkland.
 The grasslands of the region are also under threat from introduced pasture grasses such as buffelgrass and weeds such as Congress weed.
 One particular threat comes from alterations to natural flow patterns caused by the addition of dams and weirs which impact the riverine and floodplain plant and animal species.